CF201Group2/User-Provisioning/README.md

 # User-Provisioning
-This repo is to build, organize, and setup a single endpoint for a new user.
+- This repo is to build, organize, and setup a single endpoint for a new user.
 It will also serve as repo for the tooling provisioning to minimize MSP labor in the endpoint process.
+## Project members
+- David Renteria, John Kelly, Juan Maldonado, R. Gonzalez